Solidus: Spain and Peru, Portugal and Brazil

 As with soldier in English, the Spanish and Portuguese equivalent is soldado (almost the same pronunciation).
 The name of the medieval Spanish sueldo and Portuguese soldo (which also means salary) were derived from solidus; the term sweldo in most Philippine languages (Tagalog, Cebuano, etc.) is derived from the Spanish.

 The Spanish and Portuguese word saldo, like the French solde, means the balance of an account or invoice.
 It is also used in some other languages, such as German and Afrikaans.

 Some have suggested that the Peruvian unit of currency, the sol, is derived from solidus, but the standard unit of Peruvian currency was the real until 1863.
 Throughout the Spanish world the dollar equivalent was 8 reales ("pieces of eight"), which circulated legally in the United States until 1857.
 In the US, the colloquial expression "two bits" for a quarter dollar, and the stock market currency real last used for accounting, traded in 1/8 of a U.S. dollar until 2001, still echoes the legal usage in the US in the 19th century.

 The Peruvian sol was introduced at a rate of 5.25 per British Pound, or just under four shillings (the legacy soldus).
 The term soles de oro was introduced in 1933, three years after Peru had actually abandoned the gold standard.
 In 1985 the Peruvian sol was replaced at one thousand to one by the inti, representing the sun god of the Incas.
 By 1991 it had to be replaced with a new sol at a million to one, after which it remained reasonably stable.

 United Kingdom

 King Offa of Mercia began minting silver pennies on the Carolingian system c.
 785. As on the continent, English coinage was restricted for centuries to the penny, while the scilling, understood to be the value of a cow in Kent or a sheep elsewhere, was merely a unit of account equivalent to 12 pence.
 The Tudors minted the first shilling coins.
 Prior to decimalisation in the United Kingdom in 1971, the abbreviation s. (from solidus) was used to represent shillings, just as d. (denarius) and £ (libra) were used to represent pence and pounds respectively.

-Under the influence of the old long S ſ, the abbreviations "£sd" eventually developed into the use of a slash /, which gave rise to that symbol's ISO and Unicode name "solidus".